-1 4.1.2 Selection of Groundwater Screening Levels
+Selection of Groundwater Screening Levels

-The screening values to be used to evaluate the groundwater results is taken from Section 7.1 of Attachment 7 of the RCRA permit (NMED, 2015), which references three sources of criteria from which a value is selected for the evaluation using the following hierarchy.

-- New Mexico Water Quality Control Commission (NM WQCC) standards for the analytes listed in NMAC 20.6.2.7.WW (toxic pollutant) having the values listed in NMAC 20.6.2.3103.A (human health standards) and NMAC 20.6.2.3103.B (other standards for domestic water supply) (NMAC, 2001). - 9 2.
-USEPA drinking water maximum contaminant levels (MCLs) provided under 40 Code of Federal Regulations Part 141 and Part 143. - If both an NM WQCC standard and an USEPA MCL have been established for a COPC, the lowest value of 1. and 2. above will be selected. - If no NM WQCC standard or USEPA MCL has been established for a carcinogenic hazardous constituent, values will be selected from the most recent version of the USEPA RSLs for tap water adjusted to a target excess cancer risk level of 1x10-5. - If no NM WQCC standard or USEPA MCL has been established for a noncarcinogenic hazardous constituent, values will be selected from the most recent version of the USEPA RSLs for tap water based on an HQ=1.

-Groundwater is assumed to be used as drinking water until it can be demonstrated that an alternate source of drinking water is readily available to replace groundwater as the primary drinking water source.
-The evaluation of groundwater will be based on the comparison of soil results to groundwater protection SSLs, as well as comparison of groundwater results to the appropriate screening levels.
+- 2 The screening values to be used to evaluate the groundwater results are taken from Section 7.1 of - 3 Attachment 7 of the RCRA permit (NMED, 2015), which references three sources of criteria from - which a value is selected for the evaluation using the following hierarchy.
+4 - 5 1.
+New Mexico Water Quality Control Commission (NM WQCC) standards for the analytes listed in NMAC 20.6.2.7.WW (toxic pollutant) having the values listed in NMAC 6 20.6.2.3103.A (human health standards) and NMAC 20.6.2.3103.B (other standards for 7 domestic water supply) (NMAC, 2001).
+8 - 9 2.
+USEPA drinking water maximum contaminant levels (MCLs) provided under 40 Code of Federal Regulations Part 141 and Part 143.
+10 - 3.
+If both an NM WQCC standard and an USEPA MCL have been established for a COPC, 11 the lowest value of 1. and 2. above will be selected.
+12 - 4.
+If no NM WQCC standard or USEPA MCL has been established for a carcinogenic 13 hazardous constituent, values will be selected from the most recent version of the USEPA 14 RSLs for tap water adjusted to a target excess cancer risk level of $1 \times 10^{-5}$ .
+15 - 5.
+If no NM WQCC standard or USEPA MCL has been established for a noncarcinogenic 16 hazardous constituent, values will be selected from the most recent version of the USEPA 17 18 RSLs for tap water based on an HO=1. - Groundwater is assumed to be used as drinking water until it can be demonstrated that an alternate 19 - 20 source of drinking water is readily available to replace groundwater as the primary drinking water - source.
+The evaluation of groundwater will be based on the comparison of soil results to target soil 21 - leachate concentrations, which are equivalent to the NMED-specific tap water SSLs multiplied by 22 - 23 a DAF of 20, as well as comparison of groundwater results to the appropriate screening levels.